Health Savings Account

 - CANNOT have a balance in a HEALTH CARE Flexible Spending Account, nor have a spouse with a balance in a HEALTH CARE Flexible Spending Account.

-If two Penn State employees are married and have elected FAMILY coverage under the PPO Savings Plan with an HSA, a Health Care Flexible Spending Account (FSA) cannot be opened under either employee's name.
+If two Penn State employees are married and have elected FAMILY coverage under the Lion Advantage plan with an HSA, a Health Care Flexible Spending Account (FSA) cannot be opened under either employee's name.
 In addition, if you are the Penn State employee and your spouse is employed elsewhere and enrolled in a high-deductible health plan with an HSA, a Health Care Flexible Spending Account cannot be opened by either employee.
 Two members married and filing a combined tax return cannot have both an FSA and HSA in the same plan year, regardless of their personal health plan elections.
 However, the Dependent Care FSA is available to either employee up to the IRS limits.

 Paying for Medical Expenses with the HSA

 Qualified medical expenses are those incurred by the following individuals: